Pitching was Adam's first love. He went to Miami of Ohio for that reason, but injuries forced him to be a position player.

 “You always have to give back to those kids because at one point or another, you were that kid,” Eaton said.
 “I try to make it special for them, something they’ll remember, because I know I wanted that to happen when I was a kid.”
 (Mike Oz - Yahoo Sports - March 2016)

 April 9, 2016: Eaton's terrific start to the season was put on a short hiatus, as he joined his wife, Katie, for the birth of their first child.
 Their son, Brayden, arrived at 7 pounds, 1 ounce.
-April 11, 2016: Adam rejoined the White Sox team.
+On April 11, Adam rejoined the White Sox.

-Adam's first interview as a new father was delayed a bit because the White Sox leadoff man was face-timing with his wife, Katie, and his newborn son, Brayden.
+Adam's first interview as a new father was delayed a bit because he was face-timing with his wife, Katie, and his newborn son, Brayden.
 Once Eaton started talking, though, he couldn't contain the excitement concerning the blessed event.

 "It's a feeling like I've never had before.
 Something special, for sure," Eaton said with a broad smile affixed to his face.
 "I don't want to be cliché, but it definitely puts life in perspective.
 I revolve around this game.
 Everything revolved around baseball.
 When your wife goes into labor two nights ago, early morning, and is there all day, she works her butt off to have this child, how tough she is, and then the gift that you got out of it is truly special."